MyPureCloud/purecloud-for-salesforce-einstein-example/README.md

 	 ```
 	 The training is complete when status is SUCCEEDED and progress is 1.

+### Add Genesys Cloud websocket domain to list of CSP Trusted Sites in Salesforce

+1. In your Salesforce organization, search for CSP in the administrative portal using the quick find tool.
+2. Open CSP Trusted Sites and add a New Trusted Site.
+3. Give the trusted site a name, put wss://streaming.{environment} in the Trusted Site URL field and flag it to allow site for connect-src (Replace environment with the proper environment domain settings for your Genesys Cloud org, i.e. mypurecloud.com for US-East, usw2.pure.cloud for US-West).
+4. Click **Save.**

 ### Configure the Genesys Cloud for Salesforce Managed Package